Double Machine Learning of Continuous Treatment Effects with Additive Instrumental Variables: Additional discussion

 When $L = \emptyset$, the AIPW score function is reduced to a simpler scenario compared to the discussion in Section~\ref{subsec: semipatametric theory}.
-Without loss of generality, we still assume that $\pi(Z) = Z$ serves as a URWF for a subset $\mathcal{N} \subseteq \mathring{\mathcal{A}}$.
-Otherwise, one can choose a function $\pi(Z)$ that serves as a URWF for $\mathcal{N}$ and set $Z_{\pi} = \pi(Z)$ as before.
+Choose a function $\pi(Z)$ that serves as a URWF for $\mathcal{N}$ and set $Z_{\pi} := \pi(Z)$ as before.
 We then define the corresponding degenerate nuisance function as

-Then, we summarize them into a uniform nuisance vector $\alpha_{\pi,\emptyset}^o = [\rho_{\pi,\emptyset}^o, \mu_{\pi,\emptyset}^o, \kappa_{\pi,\emptyset}^o,\lambda_{\emptyset}^o].$ In this setting, if $Z$ serves as an AIV for $A$, one can easily show that $\theta(a)=\mu_{\pi,\emptyset}^o(a)$.
+Then, we summarize them into a uniform nuisance vector $\alpha_{\pi,\emptyset}^o = [\rho_{\pi,\emptyset}^o, \mu_{\pi,\emptyset}^o, \kappa_{\pi,\emptyset}^o,\eta_{\emptyset}^o].$ In this setting, if $Z_{\pi}$ serves as an AIV for $A$, one can easily show that $\theta(a)=\mu_{\pi,\emptyset}^o(a)$.
 Next, we define the degenerate AIPW score as

-As in Theorem~\ref{thm: mixed bias}, the mixed bias property still holds:
+As in Lemma~\ref{lem: mixed bias}, the mixed bias property still holds:

 Next, the estimating procedure follows similarly to the discussion in Section~\ref{subsec: estimating procudure}. \begin{proof}[Proof for Equation~\eqref{exp: 26}:] We can directly calculate that

 Thus, Equation~\eqref{exp: 26} is verified. \end{proof}